Steve6546/Wallpapers/docs/modules/usage/runtimes/docker.md

 ### Network Binding Security

-By default, OpenHands binds to all network interfaces (`0.0.0.0`), which can expose your instance to all networks the host is connected to.
+By default, AZM AI binds to all network interfaces (`0.0.0.0`), which can expose your instance to all networks the host is connected to.
 For a more secure setup:

-1. **Restrict Network Binding**: Use the `runtime_binding_address` configuration to restrict which network interfaces OpenHands listens on:
+1. **Restrict Network Binding**: Use the `runtime_binding_address` configuration to restrict which network interfaces AZM AI listens on:

    ```bash
    docker run # ...